jsimell/TrafficSimulator/README.md

 # Introduction
-The purpose of this program is to simulate and analyze the traffic of a city model inputted as a JSON file.
+The purpose of this program is to simulate and analyze the traffic of a city model inputted as a JSON file, utilizing the SFML and QT libraries.

 This document contains instructions on how to use the program.